Skyfire13/gofigure/README.md

 assigned really any shell commands.

 ### Installation
-You must have Charmbracelet's "gum" installed along with go.
+You must have Charmbracelet's "gum" installed.
 Check out https://github.com/charmbracelet/gum.
 It can be installed from source, or through the package manager of your choice.